-Starting the link station begins the physical connection with the host, so a call request packet is sent from the X.25 adapter.
+A link station can be defined to start automatically when an application requires it, or it can be started manually.
+Starting the link station begins the physical connection with the remote machine, so a call request packet is sent from the X.25 adapter.

-To start a link station, log in as the root user and enter the following:
+To start a link station, log in as the root user and type the following: snaadmin start ls, ls name=X where X is the link station name.